ObjectIsAdvantag/DEVWKS-2043/README.md

 Let's discover the OpenAPI document that we will use for automated checks along this lab.

-Please open Visual Studio Code

-1. `cd DEVWKS-2525`
+1. Change directory to the newly-cloned repository directory: `cd DEVWKS-2525`
-1. `code .`
+1. Open the directory in Visual Studio Code with: `code .`

-Please open the file named `step1.yaml` and paste then contents.
+1. Open the file named `step1.yaml` from the repository and copy the entire contents.

-Now, open https://editor.swagger.io/ in a Web browser and paste the `step1.yaml` contents into the editor.
+1. Now, open https://editor.swagger.io/ in a Web browser and paste the `step1.yaml` contents into the online editor.

 > Note that there are many OpenAPI renderer vendors available to you when ready to go, such as [StopLight Elements](https://elements-demo.stoplight.io/?spec=https://raw.githubusercontent.com/ObjectIsAdvantag/DEVWKS-2525/main/step1.yaml#/operations/getOrganization)